 And many of them are choosing automatic, standby generators to meet that need.
 These devices are installed outside a home and connected directly to its electrical system.
-Lot’s of people discovered what an advantage it could be in 2005 when hurricane Katrina blacked out of a good chunk of the Gulf Coast.
+Lot’s of people discovered what an advantage that could be in 2005 when hurricane Katrina blacked out a good chunk of the Gulf Coast.

 Richard Meadows: Well, obviously the larger you get, the more they will run, but the more expensive they are.
-Like I said, this one is connected to the entire house, so the homeowners really don’t have to worry about shedding any loads or turning anything off.
-It’s normal cycling of air conditioning and runs everything.
+Like I said, this one is connected to the entire house, so the homeowner really doesn’t have to worry about shedding any loads or turning anything off.
+It’s normal cycling of the air conditioners and runs everything.

-You can use smaller units to only run selected loads in a house, you just have to make sure either if it is a new installation or new house it has to be wired to isolate the loads that its sized for in a separate panel or if it’s an existing house that you are adding one too, we might have to do some rewiring of the circuit to group them like we need them for this particular generator.
+You can use smaller units to only run selected loads in a house, you just have to make sure either if it is a new installation or new house it has to be wired to isolate the loads that its sized for in a separate panel or if it’s an existing house that we are adding one too, we might have to do some rewiring of the circuits to group them like we need them for this particular generator.

 Another danger generators pose is from the electricity you buy them to generate.
 Never hook one directly to the wiring in your house.
 Instead, plug your appliances and other items into an extension cord which leads to the generator.
 The total wattage of all the electrical devices combined should not exceed the rated capacity of the generator or the extension cord.

-Finally, to prevent fires, turn the generator off, and allow it to cool down before refilling with fuel.
+Finally, to prevent fires, turn the generator off, and allow it to cool down before refilling it with fuel.

-Anytime you can get natural resources for free, grab it and run.
+Anytime you can get natural resources for free, grab and run.
 Of course I am not talking about plugging in to your neighbors power supply, but if you are not harvesting rainwater, then you are losing out on gallons of free water every year.
 All you need is roof and rain gutters.
 You may also want to install a leaf guard to remove any excess debris before the water hits the downspout.

-Boy, this would not be a bad place to call home.
+Boy, this wouldn’t be a bad place to call home.
 But you know if you live along the coast like this, you have to expect a few challenges when extreme weather hits.
 In fact, these homeowners lost the entire lower part of their stairs during a recent storm.
 They will have to replace that fairly soon.

 Now I hope through this week’s show we have been able to illustrate how just a little bit of preparation will allow you and your home to handle whatever the weather throws at you.